-Three Months Ended March 31,
+Three Mor Marc

-2007 2008 Change
+2008 2009 Change

-Provision for income taxes \$ 1,583 \$ 2,637 \$1,054
+Provision for income taxes \$ 2,637 \$ 2,845 \$ 208

-Percentage of total revenue 8% 10%
+Percentage of total revenue 10% 9%

-During the three months ended March 31, 2008, we recorded a provision for income taxes of \$2.6 million, representing an effective tax rate of 44%; however, due to the large amount of remaining net operating loss credit carryforwards at December 31, 2007, we expect to pay federal and state taxes at or below the alternative minimum tax rate, which is approximately 3%, on a cash basis in 2008.
-During the three months ended March 31, 2007, we recorded a provision for income taxes of \$1.6 million, representing an effective tax rate of 41%.
+During the three months ended March 31, 2009, we recorded a provision for income taxes of \$2.8 million, representing an effective tax rate of 48%.
+Our effective tax rate in the three months ended March 31, 2009 was higher than statutory federal and state tax rates due to \$0.2 million of tax shortfalls during the period related to share-based payments recorded in accordance with SFAS 123R.
+During the three months ended March 31, 2008, we recorded a provision for income taxes of \$2.6 million, representing an effective tax rate of 44%, which was in line with statutory federal and state tax rates in that period.

-Our future effective income tax rate will depend on various factors, such as the amount of stock-based compensation we record during the year and the related tax benefit we realize upon the exercise of employee stock options, potential limitations on the use of our federal and state net operating loss credit carryforwards, pending or future tax law changes including rate changes and the tax benefit from research and development credits, changes in our valuation allowance and state and foreign taxes.
+New California tax legislation limits our ability to utilize net operating loss and tax credit carry forwards to reduce our state income taxes payable in 2009.
+As a result, we expect our cash outlay for taxes payable to the state of California to increase in 2009 compared to 2008.
+Our future effective income tax rate will depend on various factors, such as the amount of stock-based compensation we record during the year and the related tax benefit we realize upon the exercise of employee stock options, potential limitations on the use of our federal and state net operating loss credit carry forwards, the impact of pending or future tax law changes including rate changes and the tax benefit from or limitations on our ability to utilize research and development credits, state and foreign income taxes, as well as changes in our valuation allowance.